-As a collective, we meet every Saturday at Immigrant Movement International (IMI) in Corona Queens from 3-5pm.
+As a collective, we meet every Tuesday at Centro Corona in Corona, Queens from 7-9pm.
 Please email us to join our regularly scheduled workshops, all are welcome.

 In addition to our weekly workshops we also create custom workshops dependent on our partner organizations.
 Here are a few examples of past workshops we’ve done:

 This workshop explored our unique methodology for creating socially engaged art and participatory design.
 Participants were introduced to our eight principles, their meaning, and how to take that out into other socially engaged work.
 The workshop also included collaborative image creation, silkscreen instruction, and the printing of several new MPP graphics.

 This three-hour workshop took place with women from the group Survivor Speak.
 Our goals for the workshop were to learn about the work of Survivor Speak and provide space for connections and conversation.
 With Survivor Speak, we worked to develop posters to raise awareness around the issues of female inequality, sexual violence, and sexual exploitation.
 This workshop followed the MPP process from start to finish: beginning with a conversation, question, collaborative image creation, and printing of posters.